Camera Controller Driver

 esp_err_t esp_cam_ctlr_get_frame_buffer_len(esp_cam_ctlr_handle_t handle, size_t *ret_fb_len)

-Get ESP CAM controller internal backup buffer length.
+Get the length of the ESP CAM controller internal backup buffer.

 - Parameters:

-ret_fb_len -- [out] Optional, The size of each frame buffer, in bytes.
+ret_fb_len -- [out] Optional.
+The size of each frame buffer.
+Measurement unit: bytes.

 - Returns: